USCIS Premium Processing Timeline 2026: I-140, H-1B & L-1 Fees

 What is USCIS premium processing?

 USCIS premium processing is an optional expedited service requested on Form I-907 for certain designated petitions and applications.
-It requires USCIS to take qualifying adjudicative action within the applicable premium processing period, but it does not guarantee approval.
+It requires USCIS to take qualifying adjudicative action within the applicable premium processing period — measured in business days — but it does not guarantee approval.

 How long does USCIS premium processing take in 2026?

-For many Form I-129 and Form I-140 filings, USCIS premium processing currently uses a 15-business-day period.
+For many Form I-129 (including H-1B and L-1) and Form I-140 filings, USCIS premium processing is 15 business days.
 For designated Form I-539 and Form I-765 categories, the premium processing period is 30 business days.
-Applicants should always confirm the current timeframe with USCIS before filing.
+The premium processing time is always measured in business days, not calendar days.

 How much are USCIS premium processing fees in 2026?